 Review mail rules in all users' mailboxes: Additionally, identify any suspicious rules that could be set up by hackers.
 This will mitigate the risk that hackers already have access to systems.
 Educate users, customers, and vendors about the perils of phishing and spoofed emails.
 Teach them what to look for, and how to handle them.

 Look at email names, not display names: Display names from incoming emails must not be trusted.
 Look at the email address instead.
 Spoofed emails can also use slight variations of your internal and external contacts' email addresses.
 Pay attention to detail.

 Don't click on hyperlinks in emails: This is especially important if the link included in an email is from an unknown sender.
-If you feel it’s necessary to look at the website, then first review the URL by copying and pasting into Notepad or Microsoft Word, as examples, instead of just clicking the hyperlink.
+If you feel it’s necessary to look at the website, first review the URL by copying and pasting into Notepad or Microsoft Word, for example, instead of just clicking the hyperlink.

 Don't enter your login credentials in a site URL that doesn't start with https: Pay attention when entering your login credentials to a website.
 If the site URL doesn't begin with https, be suspicious.
 This is especially important if any of the other suspicious indicators are also noticed.

 Be extra cautious when threatening language is in the email: When you get emails with a sense of urgency or fear, be suspicious.
 For example, beware of emails warning about account suspension.
 Often, these are meant to cause hasty actions that can result in you not noticing other indicators about phishing or spoofing.

 Never enter sensitive information in a popup window: Be careful with popup windows.
 This is a tactic often used by phishers.

 Don't click on attachments if any of the above is true: When you have suspicion about any of the above, lean towards caution.
 You can call the sender if you know who they are and have their contact number.